Softpanorama

 If I’m going to be paying license fees and support to a commercial OS vendor, what difference does it make whether the core is a well-tested Linux or a well-tested Solaris?
 I don’t think I would lose sleep at night going with either.

 Role of open source as a new type of social welfare is a very interesting phenomenon and pretty novel approach to the study of open source.
-In a very dialectical way software that initially was free and considered by many as add-on to expensive hardware get first into commercial stage and then into the stage when it the code again is free and opened but support is extra. also like in good old times software is considered as add-on, advertising expense for an inexpensive (mainly Intel-based ) hardware.
+In a very dialectical way software that initially was free and considered by many as add-on to expensive hardware get first into commercial stage and then enters new level on which the code again is free and opened, but support is extra.
+Also like in good old times software is considered as add-on, advertising expense for an inexpensive (mainly Intel-based ) hardware.
 In such roles it definitely can serve as a zero-cost substitute for poor families and disadvantaged groups who cannot afford themselves expensive commercial software.
-This is great progressive role that recently has an interesting hardware development twist in form of $100 laptop and its commercial variants (with ASUS as the most successful so far).
+This is a great progressive role that recently has an interesting hardware development twist in form of $100 laptop and its commercial variants called netbooks (with ASUS as the most successful so far).
+For approximately $250 one can get a very capable portable computer with or without Linux.

 At the same time like any welfare system has its inherent drawbacks and is by the very fact of its existence limits the quality of contribution (may be not at the very beginning, but only after a short "irrational exuberance" period).
 Also like any welfare system along with serving needy people its creates a special class of open source parasites, people who want everything from the society for free and, moreover, claim, that this is their immanent right.